-Do you ever feel like you do the same thing over and over everyday at work?
-Surprisingly, most of us do do the same things day after day.
-However, even more shocking than that is the fact that a good majority of us will cause damage to our bodies in doing daily activities time and time again.
+Do you ever feel like you do the same thing over and over every day at work?
+Surprisingly, most of us do the same things day after day.
+However, even more, shocking than that is the fact that a good majority of us will cause damage to our bodies in doing daily activities time and time again.

 Repetitive motion injuries are caused by too many uninterrupted repetitions of a particular movement.
 They are a family of muscular conditions like tendonitis, carpal tunnel syndrome, bursitis, and trigger finger.
 And although injuries of the like can happen in any line of work, the most commonly affected are assembly line employees, sewing or embroidery workers, meatpackers, and jobs that primarily do computer work all day.
 This article aims to help you identify symptoms, but also to provide tips for prevention of these painful conditions.

 Symptoms of repetitive motion injuries can range anywhere from soreness or burning, tingling, and numbness, to the loss of flexibility and strength.
 Typically, the most common parts of the body affected are the elbow, hands or fingers, wrists, arms, and legs.
 They say the muscles in the extremities experience the most pressure of the movement, even more so than the joints, and this is the reason for being affected.

 To break the cycle of repetitive motion injuries the easiest thing to remember is to take breaks!
 If you have been working in the same spot for an hour get up and stretch for at least 5 minutes.
 Notice if you have pain, swelling or redness from the activity you just participated in.
 Make movements that are different than those you do your job.